alby13/mouse-clickz/README.md

 The program is designed to keep track of the mouse and save a json file in the directory of the program so it can load all of the tracked stats and keep a running timer of how long the program has ran for alltogether.

 # Features:
-Tracks and counts mouse clicks, scrolls, and movements
+- Tracks and counts mouse clicks, scrolls, and movements

-Displays current click counts in a graphical user interface
+- Displays current click counts in a graphical user interface

-Saves click counts to a counter file every hour and when the program is closed
+- Saves click counts to a counter file every hour and when the program is closed

-Optional Windows version Provides a system tray icon for easy access to the program
+- Optional Windows version Provides a system tray icon for easy access to the program

 # Requirements:

-Python 3.x
+- Python 3.10+

-PyQt5
+- PyQt5

-pynput
+- pynput

 # Running it:

-Clone the repository using git clone https://github.com/alby13/mouse-clickz.git PyQT5 requires Python 3.10+
-Install the required packages using pip install -r requirements.txt Run the program using python mouse_clickz.py
+Clone the repository using git clone https://github.com/alby13/mouse-clickz.git Install the required packages using pip install -r requirements.txt Run the program using python mouse_clickz.py